feedzai/repo-analyzer/README.md

 Besides sending the data to Kibana it is also possible to output to a json file or to console.

-TODO: add details on how to do this.
+See examples of how to do that [here](https://github.com/feedzai/repo-analyzer-feedzai-config/blob/master/index.js).

 ## Arguments

-- file <filename.json> : loads a specific configuration
+- **file** <filename.json> : loads a specific configuration
-- user <elasticsearch user> used to send elasticsearch reports
+- **user** <elasticsearch user> used to send elasticsearch reports
-- password <elasticserach password>  used to send elasticsearch reports
+- **password** <elasticserach password>  used to send elasticsearch reports
-- factor <number> factor used to jump commits when calculating project's history.
+- **factor** <number> factor used to jump commits when calculating project's history.
 The bigger the factor the bigger the jumps.
-- history when used will calculate the history for the repos with "calculate-history": true in the config file
+- **history** when used will calculate the history for the repos with "calculate-history": true in the config file

 ## License